AT&T Mobility: Android-based smart phones

-On February 18, 2010, AT&T announced that on March 7, 2010 it would introduce its first smart phone based on Google's Android operating system, the Motorola Backflip.
+On February 18, 2010, AT&T announced that on March 7, 2010, it would introduce its first smart phone based on Google's Android operating system, the Motorola Backflip.

 On March 22, 2010, AT&T announced that its second Android handset would be the Dell Aero, a revised version of the Dell Mini 3.
-However, the second Android phone AT&T released was the HTC Aria which was announced on June 14, 2010 and released on June 20, 2010.
+However, the second Android phone AT&T released was the HTC Aria which was announced on June 14, 2010, and released on June 20, 2010.
 The Samsung Captivate, which is part of the Galaxy S family, was released on AT&T's network on July 18, 2010.
 In addition to devices released on AT&T were a line of handsets manufactured by Motorola.
 The Motorola Flipout, followed by the Motorola Flipside and the Motorola Bravo all run Android 2.1 and were all released Q4 2010.
 Three new 4G Android devices were announced for release within the first and second quarter of the fiscal year 2011, including the Motorola Atrix 4G, the HTC Inspire 4G, and the Samsung Infuse 4G.
 HTC Inspire 4G being the first, preceded by the Motorola Atrix 4G are, available through AT&T's 4G network.
 These three devices are all running Android 2.2 (Froyo) and are expected to be upgraded to Android 2.3 Gingerbread later in the year, along with an update to "enable" 4G uploads.
 Unlike other United States networks with Android-based phones, AT&T did not allow non-market apps to be installed.
-However, on May 16, 2011 AT&T announced that some current and future Android devices will come with an option to allow the installation of unofficial applications.
+However, on May 16, 2011, AT&T announced that some current and future Android devices will come with an option to allow the installation of unofficial applications.

-4G LTE
+4G LTE (long-term evolution)

 In a BBDO campaign for 4G and 4G LTE started in November 2012, Beck Bennett interviewed children in commercials directed by Jorma Taccone, with the slogan "It's not complicated."
 The children were asked whether fast or slow is better, or whether two is better than one.
 Taccone said "The spots are 'guided' improv", meaning the children were allowed to be natural until others had to step in and help.